Dr. Wagner Jr.: Return to CMLL (2015)

-On August 26, 2017, Wagner was defeated by Psycho Clown in a Lucha de Apuestas at Triplemanía XXV and was forced to unmask as a result.
-Afterwards, Wagner continued working for AAA unmasked under the new name "Rey Wagner" ("King Wagner").
-On October 4, at Héroes Inmortales XI, Wagner was defeated in a title fight by the AAA Mega Championship against Johnny Mundo.
-On January 26, in Guerra de Titanes, Wagner defeated Mundo to win his third AAA Mega Championship.

-On June 4 at Verano de Escándalo, Wagner was defeated along with Rey Mysterio Jr., thus losing his title to Jeff Jarrett who made his return to the company with the help of Konnan.
-That same night after the event, Wagner declared himself independent.

-On August 3, 2019, at Triplemanía XXVII, Wagner lost a mask vs hair match to Blue Demon Jr. After the match, following his head being shaved, Wagner announced his retirement.
-However, the next day, Wagner clarified his situation that he is not permanently retired and would have to meet the dates in both AAA and independents.
-On August 10 in Saltillo, Coahuila, Wagner announced that he finally canceled his retirement to continue his career.

-On February 2, 2020, Wagner officially announced his departure from the AAA after appearing at an event in the Naucalpan Arena after six years.

-On August 16, 2025, Wagner was shown at ringside during his sons match against El Mesías at Triplemanía XXXIII.
-During the match he attacked Dorian Roldán to prevent interference and later celebrated with his son following his victory.

 Lucha Underground (2016–2018)

 On July 6, 2016, Wagner made his surprise debut for Lucha Underground, making an appearance at Ultima Lucha Dos as a surprise opponent for Son of Havoc.
 Dr. Wagner Jr. defeated Son of Havoc, with the storyline being that he won a cash prize of $250,000.
-During season 3 Dr. Wagner Jr. was managed by Famous B and worked a storyline feud with Son of Havoc and Mascarita Sagrada, who had previously been managed by Famous B. He also participated in the "Battle of the Bulls" tournament, but was eliminated by Cage.
-At Ultima Lucha Tres, Wagner returned and teamed with Famous B to defeat Texano forcing him to become Famous B's new client.
-However, Wagner would not appear in the fourth season and the series was discontinued after season finale, Ultima Lucha Cuatro.
+During season 3, Dr. Wagner Jr. was managed by Famous B and worked a storyline feud with Son of Havoc and Mascarita Sagrada, who had previously been managed by Famous B. He also participated in the "Battle of the Bulls" tournament, but was eliminated by Cage.
+At Ultima Lucha Tres, Wagner returned and teamed with Famous B to defeat Texano, forcing him to become Famous B's new client.
+However, Wagner would not appear in the fourth season, and the series was discontinued after the season finale, Ultima Lucha Cuatro.

+Return to the independent circuit (2020–present)

+On December 6, 2020, Dr. Wagner Jr. forced Capo Mayor to be shaved bald after defeating him in a Lucha de Apuestas at an IWRG event.
+At Castillo del Terror ("Castle of Terror") on October 31, 2021, he put his hair on the line in a steel cage match, which saw him and Pirata Morgan Jr. as the final two wrestlers.
+In the end, Dr. Wagner Jr. defeated Morgan and forced him to have his hair shaved off.
+On February 5, 2022, he made his debut for Game Changer Wrestling (GCW) at If I Die First, defeating Joey Janela.
+Later that month, he defeated Homicide at Welcome to Heartbreak.
+On September 2, Dr. Wagner Jr. announced on a Milenio column that he would resume wearing his mask, despite losing it five years prior.
+At Guerreros de Acero ("Steel Warriors") on January 1, 2025, Dr. Wagner Jr. defeated DMT Azul in a steel cage ladder match to win the IWRG Intercontinental Heavyweight Championship.
+On April 18, he, El Hijo de Dr. Wagner Jr. and Galeno del Mal defeated Arez, Gringo Loco and Jack Cartwheel at Joey Janela's Spring Break 9.
+On October 30, at Castillo del Terror, Dr. Wagner Jr. lost the title back to Azul in a four-way casket match also involving Chessman and Pirata Morgan.